 CHEM 450.
 Directed Readings/Laboratory in Chemistry.
 1-3 Hours N.

 Individual and supervised study or laboratory work on special topics or problems in chemistry.
 Prerequisite: Ten hours of chemistry and a minimum overall grade-point average of 2.0 or consent of department.
 IND.

 CHEM 510.
 Biological Physical Chemistry.
 3 Hours N.

-A one semester course, designed particularly for biology, biochemistry, and premedical students, which surveys the fundamentals of physical chemistry.
-The basic principles of thermodynamics, chemical kinetics, quantum chemistry, and spectroscopy will be introduced, and their application to aqueous solutions and biochemical systems will be emphasized.
+A one-semester course that explores the fundamentals of physical chemistry with specific application to biological systems.
+The basic principles of thermodynamics, chemical kinetics, quantum mechanics and spectroscopy will be introduced, and their application to aqueous solutions and biochemical systems will be emphasized.
+This class consists of lecture only.
+Students requiring laboratory experience should enroll in CHEM 520.
 Prerequisite: One semester of organic chemistry, two semesters of calculus, and two semesters of physics.
 LEC.

-CHEM 511.
-Biological Physical Chemistry Laboratory.
-2 Hours AE61 / U / LFE.
+CHEM 520.
+Biological Physical Chemistry with Laboratory.
+5 Hours N.

 An introduction to the basic principles of quantum mechanics, atomic and molecular structure, molecular rotations and vibrations, group theory, spectroscopy, and statistical mechanics.
 Prerequisite: Two semesters of general chemistry; PHSX 212; MATH 127; and CHEM 250 (or MATH 220 or MATH 320 and completion of, or concurrent enrollment in MATH 290) or consent of instructor.
 LEC.

 CHEM 535.
 Physical Chemistry II.
 3 Hours N.